oroinc/platform/src/Oro/Bundle/EntityConfigBundle/README.md

     // the value of $demoAttr variable will be 'Demo'
     $demoAttr = $acmeConfigProvider->getConfig('AcmeBundle\Entity\SomeEntity')->get('demo_attr');
 ```
-If you want to set a value different than the default one for some entity just write it in @config annotation for this entity.
+If you want to set a value different than the default one for some entity just write it in `@Config` annotation for this entity.
 For example:
 ``` php
 <?php
 /**